 Insurers may contract out of certain clauses of the Insurance Act 2015 (other than basis of contract clauses).
 We will advise you where they have contracted out of any clauses.

-Oasis Property Insurance Services Ltd – Company Secretary, 50 Fenchurch Street, London, EC3M 3JY.
+Oasis Property Insurance Services Limited – Company Secretary, 7th Floor, Corn Exchange, 55 Mark Lane, London, EC3R 7NE.

 If any provision of these Terms of Business is found to be invalid or unenforceable in whole or in part, the validity of the other provisions of these Terms of Business and the remainder of the provision in question will not be affected

 No provision of these Terms of Business will be enforceable, by virtue of the Contracts (Rights of Third Parties) Act 1999, by any person other than you or us.